AMWA-TV/is-14/docs/API requests.md

 |:--:|
 | _**Setting bulk properties**_ |

-The PUT verb MUST be used for setting a bulk properties data set.
+Clients MUST use the PUT verb for setting a bulk properties data set.

-The URL MUST target a specific object using its role path as per the following format `baseUrl/rolePaths/{rolePath}/bulkProperties`.
+Clients MUST target a specific role path in the device model by locating the object using its role path and building a URL as per the following format `baseUrl/rolePaths/{rolePath}/bulkProperties`.

-The body of the request MUST include an object which includes an `arguments` object with `dataSet`, `recurse` and `restoreMode` sub elements as per the [bulkProperties-set-request](https://specs.amwa.tv/is-14/branches/v1.0-dev/APIs/schemas/bulkProperties-set-request.json) schema.
+Clients MUST include an object which contains an `arguments` object with `dataSet`, `recurse` and `restoreMode` sub elements in the body of the request as per the [bulkProperties-set-request](https://specs.amwa.tv/is-14/branches/v1.0-dev/APIs/schemas/bulkProperties-set-request.json) schema.

 ```json
 {